 General Users Mapping is created before Executive Users Mapping.

-Here is how inSync imports users based on the criteria defined in the Azure AD mappings,
+Here is how Druva inSync imports users based on the criteria defined in the Azure AD mappings,

 To change the priority of an Azure AD mapping,

-- On the inSync Management Console, click Manage > Deployment > Users.
+- On the inSync Management Console, click Users > Deployment.

-- On the User Deployment page, you can view the details of the existing Azure AD mappings.
-Click the Settings tab.
+- On the Azure AD Deployment page, click the Settings tab.